Personalised casework support

-At the heart of our work is a dedicated team of caseworkers—many with lived experience and trauma-informed expertise—who provide personalised support to refugees and people seeking asylum.
-We collaborate closely with each client to develop a case plan that reflects their unique needs, goals, and aspirations.
+At the heart of our work is a dedicated team of caseworkers, many with lived experience and trauma-informed expertise, who provide personalised support to people seeking asylum and refugees.
+We collaborate closely with each client to develop a tailored case plan that reflects their unique needs and aspirations.

 Our approach

-We provide client-centred, culturally sensitive support that honours each person’s unique journey and background.
-By listening and responding to individual needs, we connect clients to essential services and community resources, promote wellbeing and integration, and advocate for their rights, ensuring every voice is heard and respected.
+We provide client-centred, trauma-informed support that honours each person’s story and experiences.
+By listening and responding to individual needs, we connect clients with essential services and community resources, promote wellbeing and integration, and advocate for their rights, ensuring their voice is heard and respected.

 How we deliver wrap-around support

-• Crisis Management: Fast, effective action for urgent and complex situations.
+• Crisis Management – Fast, effective responses for urgent and complex situations.

-• Customised Planning: Individual case plans designed to identify and address specific needs.
+• Customised Planning – Individual case plans designed to address specific needs.

-• Emergency Aid: Immediate financial and food support when it’s needed most.
+• Emergency Aid – Immediate financial or food support when it’s needed most.

-• Advocacy Partnerships: We work with trusted organisations to connect clients with:
+• Advocacy Partnerships – We collaborate with trusted organisations to connect clients with:

 • Healthcare